Good Morning,

 …in the first few pages instead of conversation as deep as a newly rolled wall paper I found MD's intelligent, incredibly honest self-exploration into her real-estate obsession.

-"I majored in moving" college years at Vassar, the rent challenged apartment years that come with an entry level writing job in NYC, and as an adult her ping pong moves across the country between farm houses in Nebraska and L.A.
+She takes her reader on the journey from her multiple moves through childhood, to her "I majored in moving" college years at Vassar, the rent challenged apartment years that come with an entry level writing job in NYC, and as an adult her ping pong moves across the country between farm houses in Nebraska and L.A.

 Life Would be Perfect If…I Lived in That House?